helenahartmann/awesome-PhD/README.md

 ### Analysis

+- [DATAPASTA](https://github.com/MilesMcBain/datapasta): This R package is "about reducing resistance associated with copying and pasting data to and from R".
+Copy data from Excel and paste it into R as a dataframe or tibble.
 - [METAFOR](https://metafor-project.org/doku.php): Use the metafor package in R for your meta-analyses.
 - [R CHEATSHEETS](https://www.rstudio.com/resources/cheatsheets/): There are loads of cheat sheets to help you find your way around in R.
 - [STATCHECK](www.statcheck.io): To check a PDF, DOCX or HTML file for errors in statistical reporting, upload it to Statcheck.
 Some journals even officially request this now (e.g., Psychological Science).